Enri-code/blinq_pay/README.md

 **BlinqPay** is a polished Flutter application that demonstrates fetching and displaying users and posts from Firebase Firestore.
 It leverages a clean architecture, responsive design, multimedia handling, and proper state management using **BLoC**.

-### NOTE: Mocked Datasources

-Currently, the data loaded into the app is coming from a mocked datasource.
-I had issues getting passed the permission problem from Firebase.

-The Firestore datasources can be uncommented to replace the current mocked datasources in [main.dart](lib/main.dart)

 ```dart
   return MultiRepositoryProvider(
     providers: [